raihahahan/portfolio/content/posts/Relational-Database-Implementation---Catalog.md

 \
 Unlike user data, catalog records are part of the database’s internal state.
 Bugs here can corrupt the database’s understanding of itself, so the codec is designed to be explicit, predictable, and conservative.

-## Why not memcpy entire structs?
+## Why not `memcpy` entire structs?

 A tempting approach would be to write catalog structs directly to disk using memcpy.
 This is deliberately avoided.\
 \
-Most catalog rows contain fields such as std::string, which manage heap-allocated memory internally.
+Most catalog rows contain fields such as `std::string`, which manage heap-allocated memory internally.
 Blindly copying such objects would serialise pointer values rather than the underlying data, producing invalid on-disk representations.
 Even for structs without dynamic fields, layout and padding are easy to get wrong unless explicitly constrained.\
 \
 Instead, catalog records are encoded field-by-field using a small set of well-defined primitives.

 ## Compile-time layout guarantees

-To make these assumptions explicit, the codec relies on two C++ type traits: std::is\_trivially\_copyable and std::is\_standard\_layout.
+To make these assumptions explicit, the codec relies on two C++ type traits: `std::is_trivially_copyable` and `std::is_standard_layout`.

 ```cpp
 template <typename T>